aws/amazon-sagemaker-examples/aws_marketplace/curating_aws_marketplace_listing_and_sample_notebook/ModelPackage/README.md

 Once ready, host your sample notebook on your public GitHUB/Bitbucket/Gitlab repository and link the repository with your AWS Marketplace listing, under additional resources section.
 Ensure that repository is accessible to public.

 Next step is to curate your AWS Markeplace listing.
-For more details, please see the guidance and an example for curating a good AWS Marketplce Model Package listing in "Model Package Listing - Checklist.xlsx" Excel sheet.
+For more details, please see the guidance and an example for curating a good AWS Marketplce Model Package listing in [curating_good_model_package_listing.md](#curating_good_model_package_listing.md).